Skip to the main content.

 Acknowledge You May Miss Out On a Few Things

 Admit it, some of the busy work you do you may actually enjoy, but is it necessary that you’re the one doing it?
-Can it be delegated to somebody else?
+As mentioned before, can it be delegated to somebody else?
 Even if you don’t necessarily mind doing it, it’s still taking away from other more enjoyable and important things you should be focusing on.
 Try to keep your tasks to things that only you need to be doing.

 Practice Saying “No”

 Saying “no” is hard.
 It just is, but the more you do it, the easier it becomes.
 Practice saying it with things that have limited impact.
 For example, if somebody offers to get you a coffee, politely decline just for the sake of it.
-You obviously don’t need to turn it down every time, but situations like these are easy to try it out.
+You obviously don’t need to turn it down every time, but situations like these are easy for trial runs.
 It’ll make the more difficult times you say “no” easier.

 Keep Your Intentions In Mind